oliverkwebb/oliverkwebb.github.io/articles/makessg.md

+---
+Title: A basic guide on `make`, and how to make a static site generator using it
+---
 <title>A basic guide on make, and how to make a static site generator using it</title>
 ## A basic guide on `make`, and how to make a static site generator using it